The view of Mount Rainier from Enumclaw

-Driving on Mountain View Road, with the imposing sight of Mount Rainier behind us, we squinted at a group of brown, hairy mammals resting a half-mile away in a valley.
+Driving on Mountain View Road, with Mount Rainier towering above us, we squinted at a group of brown, hairy mammals resting a half-mile away in a valley.
 We assumed they were alpacas.
-After all, we were on a scenic drive just south of Enumclaw, a small town in the shadow of Mount Rainier.
-Wouldn't livestock be the only four-legged residents of this area?
+After all, we were on a scenic drive near Enumclaw, a small town in the shadow of Mount Rainier.
+Wouldn't livestock be the main four-legged residents of this area?

-After driving closer, and keeping a safe distance in our car, we realized that we were viewing a magnificent herd of wild elk, with some bulls surpassing the 600-pound mark and sporting 10-point racks.
-This was not the leisurely semi-rural day trip we had anticipated — and we couldn’t have been happier.
+After driving a bit closer, we realized that we were viewing a magnificent herd of wild elk, with some bulls surpassing the 600-pound mark and sporting 10-point racks.
+What an awesome bonus to the semi-rural day trip we had anticipated — and we couldn’t have been happier.

-Increasingly, this corner of South King County is attracting day trippers and travelers interested in outdoor adventures, ecotourism and even a foodie experience or two, plus popular Highland Games taking place July 28–30, 2017.
+Increasingly, this corner of South King County is attracting day trippers and travelers interested in outdoor adventures, ecotourism and even a foodie experience or two, plus popular Pacific Northwest Scottish Highland Games taking place July 27–29, 2018.
 Once considered a pleasant stopover to buy groceries prior to a weekend trip to Mount Rainier, Enumclaw offers plenty of reasons to make this a standalone destination.
 Here are not-to-miss summer adventures for families around Enumclaw.

 1. Get your kilt on at the Scottish Highland games